 What is the most current edition of the LATCH Manual?

-As of January 1, 2017, the current edition of the LATCH Manual is the 2017 edition (aqua cover).
+As of January 1, 2023, the current edition of the LATCH Manual is the 2023 edition (peach cover).
 Older versions should no longer be used for manufacturer information, as much has been updated.
-The 2017 edition will be current until January 1, 2019.
+The 2023 edition will be current until December 31, 2024.

 Should I hold onto old editions of the LATCH Manual?

 Old editions of the manual are outdated and therefore cannot be relied on for use in the field.
 For each edition, manufacturers provide information on new products, but they also have the opportunity to update information on existing products (and often do).
-Also, rest assured that SRN carries over all products and vehicles from one edition to the next, so no information is ever lost by moving on to the most current edition.
-For these reasons, it is best to simply put outdated manuals (those other than the current, 2017 edition with an aqua cover) into the recycle bin.
-However, if you are collector and want to hang onto them, just make sure that old editions aren’t referred to when educating caregivers.
+Also, rest assured that SRN carries over all products and vehicles from one edition to the next, so no relevant information on unexpired products is ever missing when the most current edition is used.
+For these reasons, it is best to simply put outdated manuals (those other than the current, 2023 edition with an peach cover) into the recycle bin.
+However, if you are collector/history buff and want to hang onto them, just make sure that old editions aren’t referred to when educating caregivers.

 Safe Ride News updates the LATCH Manual every two years.
 We work on the update project during even-numbered years, and the new edition comes out on the first of each odd-numbered year.